-Pupils receive guidance on the safe use of the web (including anti bullying and sexting) through the ICT and PSHE curricula, in assemblies and in presentations given by Dorset Police Safer Schools Team.
+Pupils receive guidance on the safe use of the web (including anti bullying and youth produced sexual imagery) through the ICT and PSHEE curricula, in assemblies and in presentations given by Dorset Police Safer Schools Team.
 Presentations are also run for parents.

-4.23 Safer working practice
+4.28 Safer working practice